 TOPICS OF SPECIAL INTEREST (but not limited to):

 INSTRUCTIONS FOR THE AUTHORS

-The KUI 2007 Proceedings will be published by IEEE Computer Society Press, posted on IEEE Xplore Digital Library, and indexed with major indexes.
+The KUI 2007 Proceedings will be published by IEEE Computer Society Conference Publishing Services, posted on IEEE Xplore Digital Library, and indexed with major indexes.

 Only .pdf or .doc files will be accepted for paper submission.
 All received papers will be acknowledged via the EDAS system.

 Final author manuscripts will be 8.5" x 11" (two columns IEEE format), not exceeding 6 pages; max 4 extra pages allowed at additional cost.
 The formatting instructions can be found on the Instructions page.